awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 - `javascriptv3` is considered the project root.
 - All examples exist under `example_code`.
 - Each directory under `example_code` corresponds to an AWS service.
-- `cross-services` is a special directory for examples the use multiple services.
+- `cross-services` is a special directory for examples that use multiple services.
 - A service directory has the following structure:
   - ```
     actions/